designtesbrot/moleculer-vault/README.md

 ## Install

-This package is not yet published to the npm-registry.
-In order to use it anyways, you can directly install it from github:
+This package is available in the npm-registry.
+In order to use it simply install it with yarn (or npm):

 ```bash
 yarn add moleculer-vault
 ```

-Once the package includes substantial API Coverage, it will be published to the npm-registry

 ## Usage